 A. Road or hybrid is recommended for this route, but skinny tires are cautioned against.
 There are several sections of the bike course which can be muddy and present potholes.
 There are locations and curves with loose gravel.
 As with all Alaskan cities, Seward weather is wildly unpredictable the first weekend of May.
 We may have snow on race day or snow and ice immediately before the event.
 We may have days of unending rain prior to race day which may damage more sections of the paved course.
 Bikers must come prepared for the muddy, pot-holed course.
 The race usually notes one or two flat tires each year.

-Q. Is the bike route mostly pavement or are there gravely sections?
+Q. Is the bike route mostly pavement?

 A. The bike course is mostly paved.
 However, there are several sections of the bike course which can be muddy and present potholes.
 There are locations and curves with loose gravel.
 As with all Alaskan cities, Seward weather is wildly unpredictable the first weekend of May.
 We may have snow on race day or snow and ice immediately before the event.
 We may have days of unending rain prior to race day which may damage more sections of the paved course.
 Bikers must come prepared for the muddy, pot-holed course.
 The race usually notes one or two flat tires each year.